List of fracture zones

 Fracture zones are common features in the geology of oceanic basins.
 Globally most fault zones are located on divergent plate boundaries on oceanic crust.
 This means that they are located around mid-ocean ridges and trend perpendicular to them.
-The term fracture zone is used almost exclusively for features on oceanic crust; similar structures on continental crust are instead termed transform or strike slip faults, a denomination active fracture zones also can have.
-Some fracture zones have been created by mid-ocean ridge segments that have been subducted and may not longer exist.
+The term fracture zone is used almost exclusively for features on oceanic crust; similar structures on continental crust are instead termed transform or strike slip faults.
+Some use the term "transform fault" to describe the seismically and tectonically active portion of a fracture zone after John Tuzo Wilson's concepts first developed with respect to the Mid-Atlantic Ridge.
+The term fracture zone has a distinct geological meaning, but it is also used more loosely in the naming of some oceanic features.
+Fracture zones are much longer than wide, but may have feature complexity within their width.
+Not all named fracture zones are active, indeed only the central portion of those still forming usually is, in an area of active transform faulting associated with a mid-ocean ridge.
+Classic fracture zones remain significant ocean floor features with usually different aged rocks on either side of the fracture zone due to past tectonic processes.
+Some fracture zones have been created by mid-ocean ridge segments that have been subducted and that part may no longer exist.

 Pacific Ocean

 Most fracture zones in the Pacific Ocean originate from large mid-ocean ridges (also called "rises") such as the East Pacific Rise, Chile Rise and Juan de Fuca Ridge.
 The plates that host the fractures are Nazca, Pacific, Antarctic, Juan de Fuca and Cocos among others.
-Fracture zones being subducted under Southern and Central America are generally southwest-northeast oriented reflecting the relative motion of Cocos, Nazca and the Antarctic Plates.
+Fracture zones being subducted under Southern and Central America are generally southwest–northeast oriented reflecting the relative motion of Cocos, Nazca and the Antarctic plates.

 Chile Rise

 The fracture zones of the Chile Rise trend in a west to east fashion with the most southern ones taking a slightly more southwest to northeast orientation.
-This non-perpendicular relation to Chile's coast reflects the oblique subduction of Nazca Plate under southern Chile.
-West of Chile rise the fracture zones are hosted in the Antarctic Plate.
-Some fracture zones such as Chile and Valdivia make up large sections of the Nazca-Antarctic Plate boundary.
+This non-perpendicular relation to Chile's coast reflects the oblique subduction of Nazca plate under southern Chile.
+West of Chile rise the fracture zones are hosted in the Antarctic plate.
+Some fracture zones such as Chile and Valdivia make up large sections of the Nazca-Antarctic plate boundary.